awaregroup/IIALab/labs/Lab04.md

 ### Deploy the default Temperature sensor monitor deployment

-Introduction to deployment.json, expected state for IoT Edge, as well as the integrations with the IoT Hub.
+TODO : Introduction to deployment.json, expected state for IoT Edge, as well as the integrations with the IoT Hub.
+Location of the example deployment.

 ```
 az login